-The independent auditors noted four findings in this report for the fiscal year ended June 30, 2021.
+The independent auditors noted three findings in this report for the fiscal year ended June 30, 2022.
 These findings are a repeat of last year's findings.
-The first finding deals with "Segregation of Duties" and the City is currently implementing the changes recommended.
-The second finding is "Bank Reconciliation Review" and the City is catching-up with the bank reconciliations and we anticipate being current by within a couple of months.
-The third finding is "Purchasing Policy and Contract Support" is a citywide issue and involves all the departments.
-The fourth finding, "Investment Policy", concerns reporting and this will be implemented within the coming months.
+The first finding is "Bank Reconciliation Review" and the City is catching-up with the bank reconciliations and we anticipate being current by within a couple of months.
+The second finding is "Purchasing Policy and Contract Support" is a citywide issue and involves all the departments.
+The fourth finding, "Investment Policy", concerns reporting in a timely manner and this has been implemented beginning October 2022.